Josee9988/bashAliases/README.md

 - **gtm "$1"**: For git commit -m
 - **gtl**: For git color formatted with colors
 - **gtp**: For git push
+- **gtCreate**: Creates a new repository and initializes it.
+Uses curl and GitHub's API

 ### Counting lines

  `Example: "clines java css html": will output the number of lines of all the files that are *.java, *.css or *.html.
 Searched recursively through all subdirectories`

 - **clines 'extension'**: Counts the lines of 1 file extension.
 - **clines 'extension' 'extension'**: Counts the lines of 2 different file extensions.